 As millions of students prepare to return to college this fall, the already intolerable burden of student debt is being increased.

-By the International Youth and Students for Social Equality (IYSSE) Australia, 17 April 2013
+the International Youth and Students for Social Equality (IYSSE) Australia, 17 April 2013

 The following statement was distributed to Australian students who attended rallies in opposition to the Gillard Labor government's $2.3 billion in cuts to university funding.

-By International Youth and Students for Social Equality (Canada), 5 March 2013
+International Youth and Students for Social Equality (Canada), 5 March 2013

 Supporters of the IYSSE distributed this statement at the February 26 demonstration organized by the student group ASSE to protest the Quebec government’s education summit.

-By the International Youth and Students for Social Equality, 13 February 2013
+the International Youth and Students for Social Equality, 13 February 2013